The defining feature of being human is

 others and the world around you.

-In 20,000 hours of therapy with clients the world over,
+In 20,000 therapy hours with clients the world over,

-And that one thing, was a pervasive inner state of disconnection.
+And that one thing, was an unrecognised history of relational trauma.

 CONTACT ELLE